VanEvnglst/VanEvnglst/README.md

 ### Hi I'm Ivan!

 ## I'm a developer, product manager, and visionary
-- I'm currently working on a couple of projects
+- I'm currently working with a startup here in the Philippines
+- Diving into small personal projects too!
 - I'm trying to learn backend
 - I'm looking to collaborate and learn from other developers
 - 2021 Goals: Release a new app and contribute to open-sourced projects
-- Talk to me about music, sports, and sneakers!
+- Talk to me about music, sports, start-ups, and sneakers!

 ### Connect with me: